Cyril-Milleret/wolfPopulationEstimationFrance/README.md

 All analyses are fully reproducible using the scripts and data provided in this repository.
 Large GIS layers are not provided, but source location to download them is provided.
 Sensitive personal information have been masked when present.

-For questions or clarifications, please contact the authors via their institutional affiliations.